mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 ```
 lazy val module_2 = (project in file("module-2")).settings(
-  libraryDependencies += "com.typesafe" % "config" % "1.4.2"
+  libraryDependencies += "org.typelevel" %% "cats-effect" % "3.3.0"
 )
 ```

 ## 10. Multi-Module Build Best Practice
 We need to first identify and get clarity on different modules.
 Let's assume that we are building an application that contains database access, HTTP services, utilities etc.
 Each of these can be separated as a  module.
-Then we can combine the different parts if one is dependant on another.
+Then we can combine the different parts if one is dependent on another.

 Some good practice principles:
-- a single `build.sbt` file with all sub-module information inside.
+- a single `build.sbt` file with all submodule information inside.
 - common settings at the top (e.g. Scala version, org name)
 - `ThisBuild` to ensure the settings are applied to the entire project including submodules
 - variables for common library used across multiple sub-modules, applied as module `libraryDependencies`